19.11.2025

 Are your people processes ready for new employment laws?

-The landscape for employers is shifting fast with Government reforms soon to take effect.
-The Employment Rights Bill and the State Pension Age review will change how manufacturers manage people, pay and compliance.
+The landscape for employers is shifting fast with major Government reforms soon to take effect.
+The Employment Rights Bill will change how manufacturers manage people and deal with compliance.

-The changes will affect everything from flexible working and worker status to managing older employees and retirement planning.
+The changes will affect everything from daily HR decisions to long-term workforce strategy.
+Enhanced protections for employees mean increased legal risk for employers, especially around dismissal, redundancy, harassment and changing contractual terms.
 Employers need to stay informed and be ready to adapt before new requirements come into force.

 Prepare now to get ahead of changes